-We next visit the Baroque Palazzo Zavallos Stigliano, (1637-1639) designed by one of Naples' greatest architects and sculptors, Cosimo Fanzago (1591-1678) for Giovanni Zevallos, Duke of Ostuni.
+We next visit the Baroque Palazzo Zevallos Stigliano, (1637-1639) designed by one of Naples' greatest architects and sculptors, Cosimo Fanzago (1591-1678) for Giovanni Zevallos, Duke of Ostuni.
 The palace became an important museum in 1989.
 Its greatest treasure is Caravaggio's Martyrdom of St Ursula, thought to be his last painting, made for the young Genoese nobleman Marcantonio Doria in 1610.
 Doria commissioned the work to mark the entry into a nunnery of his stepdaughter, who took the name Sister Ursula.

 Our final visit today is to Naples' wonderful Baroque Teatro di San Carlo (1737), the world's oldest continuously active opera house and also, in its time, the largest.
 Its construction was initiated by the Bourbon King Charles VII of Naples, later Charles III of Spain (1716-1788), to replace a smaller theatre.
 On opening, it was much admired for its architecture, its gold decorations, and the sumptuous blue upholstery (blue and gold being the official colours of the Bourbons).
-We shall return to our hotel to freshen up for our welcome dinner.
+We shall return to our hotel on foot via the grand Piazza Plebiscito, and take some time to freshen up for our Welcome Dinner.
 (Overnight Naples) BD

-Day 3: Sunday 14 October, Naples - Herculaneum - Naples
+Day 3: Monday 14 October, Naples - Herculaneum - Naples